 In this final section of the form, you will be asked to make a declaration which states that, to the best of the knowledge, you are aware that all information on the form is correct and honest.

 This section should be signed and the boxes filled out so that the Home Office know who has completed the form and made the declaration.

 The child registration for British Citizenship fees are as follows:

 Registration (Form MN1) fee: £936

 Biometric enrolment fee: £19.20

 Yes, you can apply for British Citizenship online.
-This process allows you to use an online form, which asks questions which are relevent to you based on your answers to the questions you are asked.
-Using this form is simpler in some ways, at it will automatically skip irrelevent questions.
+This process allows you to use an online form, which asks questions which are relevant to you based on your answers to the questions you are asked.
+Using this form is simpler in some ways, at it will automatically skip irrelevant questions.

 You can edit and save your application before it is submitted.